 - Stir in taco seasoning and minced garlic.

 - Stir in canned tomatoes, canned green chiles, canned beans, corn kernels, and stock.

-- Simmer for 15 to 20 minutes then serve with your favortie taco toppings.
+- Simmer for 15 to 20 minutes then serve with your favorite taco toppings.

-How To Make Taco Soup In A Slow Cooker
+How To Make it in a Slow Cooker

 To make the soup in a slow cooker, you’ll need a skillet and a slow cooker.
 Here are the basic steps for making it: